2021 Würzburg stabbing: Trial and custody

 On 22 April 2022, Jibril Ali was charged with three counts of murder, eleven counts of attempted murder and dangerous bodily harm by Landgericht Würzburg.
 The defence said Jibril Ali was going through a stage of psychosis and was convinced to perform the stabbing through auditory hallucination.
 Jibril Ali apologised in court and stated that voices in his head had told him to "kill everyone in the shop, then outside".
 Two assessors again stated that the defendant was likely not criminally responsible and would pose a "lasting danger" to the public on account of his mental state.
 The prosecution argued that while Jibril Ali did not have terrorist motives, he had acted out of resentment against the German state for perceived mistreatment.
 The trial was set to run until September 2022.
-In July 2022, the trial ended prematurely without imposing a criminal sentence, as the court decided that Jibril Ali would be placed in a psychiatric institution for an indefinite amount of time.
+In July 2022, the trial ended prematurely after 15 court dates without imposing a criminal sentence, as the court decided that Jibril Ali would be placed in a psychiatric institution for an indefinite amount of time.
+The court determined that the defendant not criminally responsible due to being in a state of delusion during the stabbing and that he had not acted with any personal or political motive.

 In May 2025, it was announced that there were plans to deport Jibril Ali back to Somalia, in part due to the severity of his crimes and his refusal to participate in therapy.
 There were concerns that he would either travel back to Germany after his deportation or pose a threat to others in Somalia, due to which a potential deportation was rejected in October 2025.